oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/free_modules.md

 ## Homomorphisms From Free Modules

-Homomorphisms from free modules are determined by specifying the images of the respective basis vectors.
-In OSCAR, their type is `FreeModuleHom{T1, T2}`, where `T1` and `T2` are the element types of the domain and codomain, respectively.
+A homomorphism from a free module `F` is determined by specifying the images of the basis vectors of `F`.
+In OSCAR, such homomorphisms have type `FreeModuleHom{T1, T2}`, where `T1` and `T2` are the element types of the domain and codomain, respectively.
 They can be constructed as follows: